-How to Be More Optimistic: 7 Things to Try When You’re Stressed Out
+Here's How to Be More Optimistic When You’re Totally Stressed Out

 Most of the time, it isn’t what’s currently happening that’s stressing us out so much, it’s the anticipation of what’s about to happen.
 Dreading your doctor’s appointment tomorrow morning?
 Get yourself back in the moment by periodically asking yourself “Am I OK right this second?”
 Chances are, you’re hanging in there just fine for the moment.
 Continue to ask yourself whenever you need a quick positive affirmation.
 “Are you OK right now?”
 Yep, you’re OK.

-When you’re having a bad day (or week, or month), your first instinct might be to isolate yourself—no one likes a Debbie Downer.
+When you’re having a bad day (or week, or month), your first instinct might be to isolate yourself—no one likes a Debbie Downer, right?
 But confiding in someone helps, we promise.
-Text a friend (or five), tell them you’re having a rough time, and request empowering texts, funny GIFs, or our favorite, baby goat photos, at the exact time you’ll need them most.
+Text a friend (or five), tell them you’re having a rough time and request empowering texts, funny GIFs or cute animal photos.
 Have a scary meeting with your boss tomorrow afternoon?
-Before you walk into her office, you’ll have 10 adorable baby goats waiting for you.
+Before you walk into her office, you’ll have ten adorable baby goats waiting for you.